nd265/viz/_sources/viz.md

-Figure \@ref(fig:03-data-morley-hist) is a great start.
+{numref}`morley_hist` is a great start.
 However,
 we cannot tell how accurate the measurements are using this visualization unless we can see the true value.
-In order to visualize the true speed of light, we will add a vertical line with the `geom_vline` function.
+In order to visualize the true speed of light, we will add a vertical line with the `mark_rule` function.
-To draw a vertical line with `geom_vline`,  \index{ggplot!geom\_vline}
+To draw a vertical line with `mark_rule`,  \index{ggplot!geom\_vline}
 we need to specify where on the x-axis the line should be drawn.
-We can do this by setting the `xintercept` argument.
-Here we set it to 792.458, which is the true value of light speed minus 299,000; this ensures it is coded the same way as the measurements in the `morley` data frame.
+We can do this by creating a dataframe with just one column with value `792.458`, which is the true value of light speed minus 299,000 and encoding it in the `x` axis; this ensures it is coded the same way as the measurements in the `morley` data frame.
 We would also like to fine tune this vertical line, styling it so that it is dashed and 1 point in thickness.
 A point is a measurement unit commonly used with fonts, and 1 point is about 0.353 mm.
-We do this by setting `linetype = "dashed"` and `size = 2`, respectively.
+We do this by setting `strokeDash=[3,3]` and `size = 1`, respectively.

-There is a similar function, `geom_hline`, that is used for plotting horizontal lines.
+Similarly, a horizontal line can be plotted using the `y` axis encoding and the dataframe with one value, which would act as the be the y-intercept

 Note that
 *vertical lines* are used to denote quantities on the *horizontal axis*, while *horizontal lines* are used to denote quantities on the *vertical axis*.

+To add the dashed line on top of the histogram, we will use the `+` operator.
+This concept is also known as layering in altair.(This is covered in the later sections of the chapter).
+Here, we add the `mark_rule` chart on the `morley_hist` chart of the form `mark_bar`